speeddragon/recaptcha-extractor-automator/readme.md

 * ReCaptcha auto-click (it will not auto click in the checkbox when navigating in normal websites).
 * ReCaptcha challenge solver (it will not solve the challenge when requested).

+You can find it in [Chrome Web Store](https://chrome.google.com/webstore/detail/recaptcha-extractor-and-a/nfidonbbegfjbdplglbfbnikkncdcdmf).

 ## Features

 * Automator (request every X minutes).